 🔷Reduce class sizes by investing in teacher recruitment and retention programs;

-🔷Expand mental health counselors, school psychologists, and wellness programs to support student well-being;
+🔷Expand mental health counselors, school psychologists, and student wellness programs;

-🔷Strengthen school safety through evidence-based programs, updated facilities, and partnerships with local first responders;
+🔷Strengthen school safety through evidence-based programs, modernized facilities, and partnerships with local first responders;

 🔷Increase federal support for special education so students with disabilities receive the services they are guaranteed;